 Violation of appropriate use of school computers, the Internet, or any other technological equipment or software will result in disciplinary action.
-Such violations include but are not limited to: breach of privacy or security; transmission of copyrighted materials; threatening, harassing, obscene text or material; altering or removing computer files not belonging to the user; transmission of material promoting illegal activities; disconnecting equipment; or damage/vandalism of any kind.
+Such violations include, but are not limited to: breach of privacy or security; transmission of copyrighted materials; threatening, harassing, obscene text or material; altering or removing computer files not belonging to the user; transmission of material promoting illegal activities; disconnecting equipment; or damage/vandalism of any kind.
+Disciplinary actions may include a restorative meeting, an office referral, parent contact, lunch detention, and suspension.